jmmascorro/Interview-Prep/README.md

 a.
 Connecting computing devices to share and exchange data and resources.

 b.
 Used networking when creating Vagrant environment by connecting a database ip to an api application to be able to send data from api functions.
-Used networking when configuring terraform AWS instances by
+Used networking when configuring terraform AWS instances by setting up gateway ip, VPN and subnetting for inbound and outbound connections.

 c.
+Benefits of compute networking are convenient resource sharing, setting security where neccessary, makes file sharing easier and faster, and creates a structured environment for communincation and security.

 **Principle of Least Priviledge**